tlberglund/groovy-liquibase/README.md

  * Support for the [property tag](http://www.liquibase.org/manual/changelog_parameters).
  * Support for extensions. modifyColumn is probably a good place to start.
  * Proper testing of validCheckSum under changeSet.
 It's implemented, but I have not tested it properly.
+ * Support for comments in a sql change.